At

 at the passenger's feet.
 We made the very cramped drive back to Virginia in 3 days non-stop.

-East - 1974
+Back East - 1974

-awhile, and I had returned, with a wife no less.
+had returned, with a wife no less.
+Before leaving, I had driven trucks for a

-a small delivery truck for a construction supply company:
+several years.
+At first it was a small delivery truck for a construction supply company:

-in the Fall of '70 I had gone to tractor trailer driving school, and up
+Then in the Fall of '70 I had gone to tractor trailer driving school, and up

 until my departure the year before ('73) I had hauled gasoline and fuel oil,